-A minimum of 3 credits are required in expository writing, which may be at the freshman level.
-(See the written English requirement section on page 7 for specific details.)
+A minimum of 3 credits are required in expository writing, which may be at the freshman level, with a minimum grade of C. See the written English requirement section on page 7 for specific details.

 A minimum of 6 credits must be earned in the humanities.
 The humanities include subjects such as art, literature, ethics, philosophy, religion, theatre, speech, and foreign languages.
 Students must complete HSC 214 Ethics and the Health Professions or an equivalent ethics course with a minimum grade of C earned.